 Facility Managers have many responsibilities.
 They must meet customer demands, which may mean dealing with the public, as well as manage the personnel who run and maintain the facility.
 The most successful way to handle this responsibility in an efficient and productive manner is through proper organization.
-This is best done by using Computerized Maintenance Management Software (CMMS).
-This way, facility management challenges will be a thing of the past.
+This is best done by using computerized maintenance management software (CMMS).
+This way, facility maintenance challenges can be a thing of the past.

 Every demand that is placed on a facility has a cost associated with it.
 This ranges from the hiring of staff, repairs and maintenance, inventory and supplies, as well as safety and security.
 Modules in a CMMS application track cost expenditures, including detailed historical analysis, to allow for proper administrative reporting and reduction of operational costs.